+The craft and arts of writing demand that complex skills are built up.
+There are things to master with many steps onwards and upwards.
 Before you become an accomplished writer, know what predecessors in the trade managed to talk about, as there might be a few things to consider somehow along with developing technical mastery.
-Maybe a few of the points below talk to you, and maybe not. - TK

 As a budding artist it may pay to heed the wisdom of Goethe in "Authors": "He plucks the flowers that fairest seem."

 Being a writer is like having homework every night. - With Lawrence Kasdan

 Being reviewed has little relation to earning a respectable income. - Paul William Kingston and Jonathan R. Cole.

 Description is a learned skill, and a question of how much. - Stephen King abr. - On Writing: A Memoir of the Craft (2000) - On Writing, 6

 Do not put statements in the negative form.